-The application is considered acceptable with regard to the likely impacts, the zoning, character of the area and applicable planning controls.
-Submissions raised following notification are considered to have been addressed or are of a nature to not warrant any redesign.
+The application has been amended in response to previous Panel recommendations and is considered acceptable with regard to the likely impacts, the zoning, character of the area and applicable planning controls.
+Submissions raised following notification are considered to have been addressed or are of a nature to not warrant any further redesign or refusal of the application.
 Internal and external referrals are satisfactory subject to appropriate conditions of consent.
 The proposal is considered to be in the public interest.